coder/devcontainer-features/CONTRIBUTING.md

-# Contributing to DanielleMaywood's Dev Container Features
+# Contributing to Coder's Dev Container Features

-This guide contains information about how to contribute to this collection of dev container Features maintained by DanielleMaywood.
+This guide contains information about how to contribute to this collection of dev container Features maintained by Coder.

 ## Current Features